-Religious Education plays an important role, along with all other curriculum areas, particularly PSHE, in promoting social awareness and understanding in our children.
-Teaching should encourage children to ask questions about the world and to reflect on their own beliefs, values and experiences.
-Teaching should include and promote British Values, ensuring that children are aware of their rights and responsibilities as UK citizens.
-High quality Religious Education should inspire the children to be knowledgeable, respectful and thoughtful of people close to them, within their community and around the world, regardless of their beliefs.
-Teaching should encourage the children be aware of the misjudgements and misconceptions that sometimes occur when looking at religions and beliefs.
+It plays an important role, along with all other curriculum areas, particularly PSHCE, in promoting social awareness and understanding in our children.
+We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
+We include and promote British values, ensuring that children are aware of their rights and responsibilities as UK citizens.

-The teaching of RE is based upon the Derbyshire Agreed Syllabus.
+The teaching of RE is based upon the Derbyshire and Derby City Agreed Syllabus.
 In EYFS this has been broken down into a yearly plan with different objectives of RE covered in each term.
-There are also units of works provided with these objectives to ensure that teachers have as much support as I can provide to they feel comfortable to provide quality teaching.
+There are also units of works provided with these objectives.
 KS1 has a yearly plan for year 1 and year 2 with the progression of skills to split the syllabus and to make sure we are covering all the objectives in KS1.
 These are also provided with units of work to support the teaching of RE.
 The KS1 chosen religions to study are:

 As well as working as individuals, children are also given the opportunity to share and discuss ideas and feelings.
 They are encouraged to listen to peers and take on other thoughts and feelings.